itsluap/Hackintosh-Intel-i5-10600K-MSI-Z490/README.md

 ## Introduction

-This document provides a detailed guide for installing macOS **Sequoia (15)** on a Hackintosh system featuring an Intel i5-10600k CPU and an MSI Z490 GAMING EDGE WIFI motherboard.
-The configuration files provided here are optimized for this specific setup and more than likely only work for Sequoia.
+This is an EFI build for macOS **Sequoia (15)** on a Hackintosh system featuring an Intel i5-10600k CPU and an MSI Z490 GAMING EDGE WIFI motherboard.
+The files provided here are optimized for this specific setup and more than likely only work for Sequoia.

 ## Compatibility